-Want to be poor?
-Want to struggle day-to-day to find enough cash to live on?
-Want to have an impoverished retirement?
+Do you want to be poor?
+Do you want to struggle day-to-day to find enough cash to live on?
+Do you want to have an impoverished retirement?

-So here are the answers to your dreams of living in poverty.
-It’s pretty easy really!
+So here are the answers to your dreams of living in poverty and anxiety.
+It’s pretty easy to do really!

 2. be afraid to invest

 Investing is hard and has lots of difficult words in it.

 It’s way too much for you to understand and people sometimes lose money doing it.

 - Don’t read the articles on MoneyMagpie about investing even though they’re easy..

 - Don’t put your money into simple index tracking funds.that anyone can open.